 However, ramen eggs can run the gamut from super soft with a runny yolk – all the way to practically hard boiled.

-The secret is in the marinade.
+The secret to the flavor, though, is the marinade.

-For this easy tamago recipe, I also add a pinch of black pepper to the marinade for a tiny bit of zing.
+For this easy tamago recipe, I also add a pinch of black pepper to the marinade for a bit of zing.
 Whether you add pepper or not to your own ramen egg is totally up to you.

 It’s pretty common for ramen restaurants and home cooks alike to have a secret ingredient or two they add to their own proprietary ramen egg marinade.